Ex-NFL Player Brandon Browner Arrested on Kidnapping, Burglary, More Charges

 Studley and Ahmed noted Browner "had previously been arrested for domestic violence and was restrained from the victim."

 The Oregon State product appeared in games for the Seattle Seahawks, New England Patriots and New Orleans Saints from 2011 through 2015.
-He won Super Bowls with the Seahawks and Patriots, was named to the Pro Bowl in 2011 and played in the CFL during his professional career.
+He won Super Bowls with the Seahawks and Patriots and played in the CFL during his professional career.

 This comes after Brady Henderson of ESPN.com reported in September 2017 that Browner was arrested on felony suspicion of criminal threats.